James Outman Player Props: Dodgers vs. Giants

 James Outman At The Plate

-- Outman is hitting .227 with nine doubles, three triples, nine home runs and 23 walks.
+- Outman is batting .233 with nine doubles, three triples, nine home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.